arjunguha/compsci220-scala/website/hw/mazes/index.md

 research these algorithms on your own for additional information.** (Wikipedia is a great resource for this!)

+## Part 0: Importing

+We'll be using a library called "edgemaze" for this.

+{% highlight scala %}
+import edgemaze.\_
+{% endhighlight %}

+It consists of the Graph package (defines Node and Edge), MazeGraph (defines the actual maze representation) and util (contains the minMember function, discussed below).
+There's also the Driver class, which is used in Part 4.

+You should configure your sbt file accordingly.

 ## Part 1: Depth-first Search

 The basic depth-first search (DFS) algorithm takes some graph *G* and a starting